gmautner/cloudstack-tf-ansible-swarm/README.md

 - Ansible >= 2.10
 - CloudStack API Credentials
 - An AWS account
-- A [Slack webhook](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/) for receiving alerts
+- A [Slack webhook](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/) for receiving alerts (use the "app from scratch" option when following the link)
 - A DNS Zone that you can manage, for creating DNS records for your cluster, e.g. `infra.example.com`

 ### Fork this repository